InseeFrLab/legacy-onyxia-entrypoint/README.md

 Onyxia is a web app that aims at being the glue between multiple open source backend technologies to provide a state of art working environnement for data scientists.
-Onyxia is developed by the French National institute of statistic and economic studies ([INSEE](https://insee.fr)).
+Onyxia is developed by the French National institute of statistics and economic studies ([INSEE](https://insee.fr)).

 <p align="center">
 <img src="https://user-images.githubusercontent.com/6702424/136545513-f623d8c7-260d-4d93-a01e-2dc5af6ad473.gif" />